95meghasharma/ToolTip/README.md

 This is a tooltip directive which you can use in your compoenent and you can send data as a string or as an html.

-FUNCTIONALTY
+# Functionality

-you can give placement to the tooltip.
+1.you can give placement to the tooltip.

-It can apply on any element.
+2.It can apply on any element.

-You can send data as custom html.
+3.You can send data as custom html.